sustainable-software-guidelines/Sustainable-Software-Development/README.md

 You can find all related resources here: [Software Architecture and Design folder](./Software-Architecture-and-Design/)

-### Hardware and Infrastrucutre for Sustainability
+### Sustainable Hardware and Infrastrucutre
 Explanation...

-You can find all related resources here: [Hardware and Infrastructure for Sustainability folder](./Hardware-and-Infrastructure-for-Sustainability/)
+You can find all related resources here: [Sustainable Hardware and Infrastrucutre folder](./Sustainable-Hardware-and-Infrastructure/)

 ### Sustainable Development and Operations
 Explanation...